 What's NEW about this book that you won't find in the songs currently on my Black Notes page?

 In the paperback (available at Amazon), these accompaniments are on the facing pages, with teacher accompaniment on the left side and student music on the right side.

 Gloria: "I am so impressed with your quality of music.
 The songs for the black piano keys are especially helpful.
 Thank you so much."

 Perfect for your little beginners and even older beginners, who will strengthen their fingers along with their counting abilities as they focus on just finger placement, and counting rhythm.

 If you look closely, you will see that my student's fingers have 2, 3, and 4 drawn in ink on them with red ink, to match the black keys diagram of the printed page "Hot Cross Buns."
 (RED for right hand; LIME for left hand.)

 Keyboard graphics help them decide where to place their hands.
 Very soon, they will be reading these little songs without any assistance from you!

-The teacher accompaniment part, also just the beginning:
+The teacher accompaniment part, and the "standard notation" of the student music, also just the beginning: